Our work with Cambridge City Council

 Take immediate steps to work with the County Council and with individual schools across the city to encourage mechanical or non-synthetic chemical forms of weed control within their grounds, and the adoption of integrated or non-synthetic chemical forms of pest control within their buildings.

-5. TACKLE PESTICIDE USE IN UNIVERSITY CAMPUS
+5. TACKLE PESTICIDE-USE IN UNIVERSITY AND COLLEGE CAMPUSES

 Engage with Cambridge University and Anglia Ruskin University as two of the city’s major stakeholders to minimise their intervention in grounds-keeping, and draw on their considerable expertise to increase biodiversity and healthy outdoor environments on campus, including the elimination of synthetic herbicide and insecticide use.